 It’s often said that imitation is the most sincere form of flattery.
 So id Software, creators of Doom, must have been flattered as hell when the wave of Doom clones emerged after 1993.
-And the ones that distance themselves from the wannabe pack will be those that give more than the original, or mix what’s been done in a way that is novel and entertaining.

 Enter Cyclones by SSI and Raven Software, a first-person shooter that casts you in the role of a cyberwarrior facing your basic alien invasion.
 Yes, you are Earth’s last defense against total alien control.
 Your mission?
 To overtake a variety of alien bases, buildings, and ships, and to find and destroy the root of this otherworldly menace.
 The goals are explained in debriefing sessions using full-motion video clips.
 Yep — real, live actors!
 And though the unpolished performances might leave you wondering why some scenes weren’t re-shot,they do get the point across.